frederic-perez/AmE-dictionary/data/interjections.md

 __bejesus__ (bejeezus) Used to express exasperation, annoyance, or surprise.
 __big deal<sup>2</sup>__ :dart::five: Used ironically to indicate that something is unimportant or unimpressive. _Big deal._
 __blech__ _slang_ An imitation of the sound of gagging, used to express disgust or disdain. _Blech!
 Look at all those maggots!_
+__boo-hoo__ A word used in comic books or children’s stories to show that someone is crying.
 __boo<sup>2</sup>__
 __boom__ :two::hammer:
 __bosh__ :two::hammer: _Oh, bosh._